Beware the recent past: a bias in spectral energy distribution modelling due to bursty star formation: Results

 \section{Results}

-Table \ref{tab:residuals} shows the fit success rate and the average SFR residual for each of the four runs.
+Table \ref{tab:residuals} shows the fit success rate and the average SFR residual for each of the five runs.
 It is immediately apparent that \pros is able to produce acceptable fits for a larger fraction of the snapshots ($>90$ per cent fit success rate irrespective of the prior assumed) than \magphys\ (83\,per cent).
 This may reflect the effect that the \magphys\ pre-computed libraries -- coupled with the requirement that it consider only SFHs shorter than the age of the Universe at a given redshift -- result in the priors becoming increasingly poorly-sampled at higher redshifts, and acceptable \magphys\ fits increasingly hard to obtain at earlier epochs.
-Secondly, we note that the typical SFR uncertainties for the \pros runs shown in Table \ref{tab:residuals} are significantly larger than those yielded by \magphys, and we will return to this point below.
+Secondly, we note that the typical SFR uncertainties for the non-parametric runs shown in Table \ref{tab:residuals} are significantly larger than those yielded by the pSFH runs (with both \magphys and \pros) and we will return to this point below.
 These details notwithstanding, it is clear from Table \ref{tab:residuals} that there is no significant difference in the overall $\Delta \log_{10} \psi$ once the uncertainties are considered, meaning that both codes do a similarly acceptable job of recovering the true SFR on average.

 We now investigate the fidelity of the \magphys\ and \pros SFR estimates as a function of the recent SFH.
-In Figure \ref{fig:SFR_against_SFH}, we plot $\Delta\log(\psi)$ against $\eta$, with the \magphys\ results shown in the left-hand panel, and the \pros results for the bursty continuity prior plotted in the right-hand panel.
-The axes are chosen such that `starbursting' snapshots appear to the right of each plot, and `temp-quenched' ones are on the left.
-The values for individual SEDs are shown as blue points, with the red lines showing a running average of $\Delta \log_{10}(\psi)$ for 100 data points.
+In Figure \ref{fig:SFR_against_SFH}, we plot $\Delta\log(\psi)$ against $\eta$, with \magphys\ results shown in the left-hand panel, \pros pSFH results in the centre panel, and the \pros bursty continuity prior results in the right-hand panel.
+The axes are chosen such that `starburst' snapshots appear to the right of each plot, and `temp-quenched' ones to the left.
+The values for individual SEDs are shown as points, with red lines showing a running average of $\Delta \log_{10}(\psi)$ for 100 data points.
 The red areas enclose the 16th and 84th percentiles of the inferred SFR PDF using the same running average, while the grey shading encloses the 16th and 84th percentiles of the scatter within each corresponding subsample.